Kotlin/kotlin-spec/src/kotlin.core/declarations.md

 #### Property initialization

 All non-abstract properties must be definitely initialized before their first use.
 To guarantee this, Kotlin compiler uses a number of analyses which are described in more detail [here][Control- and data-flow analysis].

+TODO(maybe it makes more sense to write all the initialization business right here)

 ### Type alias

 :::{.paste target=grammar-rule-typeAlias}
 :::

 Type alias introduces an alternative name for the specified type and supports both simple and parameterized types.
 If type alias is parameterized, its type parameters must be [unbounded][Type parameters].
 Another restriction is that recursive type aliases are forbidden --- the type alias name cannot be used in its own right-hand side.

 At the moment, Kotlin supports only top-level type aliases.
 The scope where it is accessible is defined by its [*visibility modifiers*][Visibility].

 ### Declarations with type parameters